-With over 600 partner organisations located in 52 countries, the Enterprise Europe Network is the largest network of contact points providing information and support for SMEs in the fields of international business cooperation, innovation, knowledge and technology transfer and cooperation in EU programmes.
+With over 600 partner organisations located in 52 countries, the Enterprise Europe Network (EEN) is the largest network of contact points providing information and support for SMEs in the fields of international business cooperation, innovation, knowledge and technology transfer and cooperation in EU programmes.
 The Network is funded by the European Commission and its services are free of charge.

-This new service intends to support the market access of European companies (particularly SMEs) to Japan, through the provision of free information and services in synergy with other business support services already offered (business information helpdesk, training, logistics support).
-These support measures will take the form of first-line information and advice on tax and public procurement (PP) and related issues, plus related training, materials and online resources.
+This service intends to support the market access of European companies (particularly SMEs) to Japan, through the provision of free information and services in synergy with other business support services already offered (business information helpdesk, training, logistics support).
+These support measures take the form of first-line information and advice on tax and public procurement (PP) and related issues, plus related training, materials and online resources.

-The core objective of this new service is to support European SMEs with business plans/feasibility studies for market entry in Japan.
+The core objective of this service is to support European SMEs with business plans/feasibility studies for market entry in Japan.

 - Open new doors in Japan – develop and expand the spectrum of business opportunities in Japan for EU SMEs;